sql-machine-learning/elasticdl/docs/designs/allreduce.md

 NCCL does not support fault tolerance but one can support this by filtering out the failed workers, reassigning ranks, and then reconstructuring the [NCCL Communicator](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/usage/communicators.html).
 Also note that NCCL only supports GPUs for the collective communication primitives.

+### Gloo

+Gloo is a collective communications library.
+It comes with a number of collective algorithms useful for machine learning applications, which includes but not limited to Broadcast and Allreduce.
+It has been adopted by [PyTorch](https://github.com/pytorch/pytorch).

+Transport of data between participating machines is abstracted so that IP can be used at all times, or InifiniBand (or RoCE) when available.
+In the latter case, if the InfiniBand transport is used, GPUDirect can be used to accelerate cross machine GPU-to-GPU memory transfers.
+Gloo includes several collective algorithm implementations that work directly with NVIDIA GPU buffers.
+These take advantage of overlapping host and GPU operations to decrease overall latency.

+Gloo does not support fault tolerance but supports both GPUs and CPUs for at least Allreduce and Broadcast primitives.
+The implementation of the collective operations for CUDA tensors is not as optimized as the ones provided by the NCCL backend.

 ### Rabit